What to Expect From Pearson VUE on Test Day

 - Needs Improvement: Performance is well-below target and fails to meet minimum requirements.
 Additional preparation is strongly recommended before re-examination.

-With a passing score, your hard work has paid off and you are now PMP certified.
+With a passing score, your hard work has paid off and you are now a PMP credential holder.
 Congratulations!

 You receive a stamped copy of your exam results report at the test center and your detailed exam results analysis will be made available on the CCRS at PMI.org.